MrHedmad/blog/content/posts/future_research.md

 It is crucial that each technically sound experiment or data collection (even if not ultimately useful to the goal of the project) is considered for long term preservation (see, for this, the discard problem).

-Tools such as open notebooks, integrated research environments and others are particularly useful to open up research during this step.
+Tools such as open notebooks and integrated research environments are particularly useful to open up research during this step.
-However, due to the fast pace of the research process, the complete transparency at this stage might not be an achievable goal.
+However, due to the fast pace of the active research process, the complete transparency of this stage might not be an achievable goal.

 A key aspect that enables future FAIR data creation is the usage of Structured protocols.
-This allows more or less automatic deposit of experimental data after the experiment is over.
+They enable more or less automatic deposit of experimental data after the experiment is over.
 Of course, the guiding light during the experimental step is the specific FIP(s) previously defined in the DMP.

 The Hot data produced during this step is temporarily stored in an agile repository.